Meet the Staff

-Daisy Diaz, Assistant Director of Literacy, Math & Volunteering Programs
+Daisy Diaz, Assistant Director of Literacy + Math Programs

 Daisy Diaz began working as a JCC Day Camp CIT in 2002.
 After graduating from high school, she returned to the JCC for a five-year stint as a coach in the Athletics Department.
 Upon receiving her bachelor's degree in psychology, Daisy transitioned into an educational role; working as an assistant preschool teacher in both mainstream and special needs settings.
 Her long and affectionate connection to the JCC made her a natural fit for her current position.
 Daisy is a born and raised New Yorker who sings in her spare time.